 Going with the flow is a popular saying.
 Certain people are comfortable keeping the status quo, and others want to step out of their comfort zone and create their paths.
-Terrence Watts, a 2022 business management and 2023 MBA adult learner, does not follow the flow but creates his own.
+Adult learner Terrence Watts '22 MBA '23 does not follow the flow but creates his own.

 He joined the United States Marine Corps in 2011 and served until 2019, reaching military-grade E-6 Staff Sergeant, with a slew of many medals for his heroism and achievements.
 Today, Watts is an accomplished Department Manager at B&G Manufacturing where he strides to make his team feel like they are family instead of a number.
 He also proudly wears the title of husband and father of three in his home life.